HappyWalkers/f1rl/f1tenth_gym/rl/readme.md

 # F1RL

+## Todo List
+* Simplify: Start by significantly reducing the depth and width of the networks inside F1TenthFeaturesExtractor.
+Try maybe 2 layers per branch with dimensions closer to your target features_dim (e.g., 256 -> 256).
+* Add Normalization: Add nn.LayerNorm layers within the feature extractor, perhaps after the linear layers or after the activations, to stabilize training.
+* Check Input Scaling: Verify the range and distribution of the different parts of your observation space.
+Consider if pre-processing or normalization before the feature extractor (or within its forward method) is needed.
+* multiple expert policy for IL
+* recurrent policy (skrl)

 ## Experiment record:

 * Trained SAC agent achieves 16 s/lap in levine in simulation.
 When deployed, it achieves 30 s/lap.
 It exceeds our expectation because it didn't go through any fine tuning on the real car.